Please support the blog via Swish (Sweden), MobilePay (Finland) or Wise.

 How do emotions affect people's minds when the future is uncertain and does valence play a role?

 In the midst of all that, I was asked to work for a couple of days in a company to clean up their business administration (mainly accounting).
-I stayed for two years, significantly improving my financial skills.
+I stayed for two years, solving the problem, and significantly improving my financial skills.

 Then I started my own educational company; I kept travelling in Sweden to teach goal-setting theory, parental styles, biomechanics and physio stuff.
 And sometime around this time, I also became a so-called executive coach (years of training with my father kicked in).
 That means I advised managing director's and CEO's, by answering questions about things concerning leadership and organization from a perspective of business administration and prospective psychology.

-After star-psychologist Daniel Kahneman (1934 – 2024) in 2002 received The Sveriges Riksbank Prize in Economic Sciences in Memory of Alfred, for Amos Tversky's (1937 – 1996) and his work on “natural stupidity”. economists 'en masse' became increasingly interested in psychology.
-Because of that, I was recruited to the only fully financed position at a faculty to write my doctorate (and to tutor researchers on method).
-I was also assigned by various university colleges in Sweden to be the expert lecturer on matters concerning leadership - entrepreneurship, and creativity.
+When star-psychologist Daniel Kahneman (1934 – 2024) was nominated to receive The Sweden's Riksbank Prize in Economic Sciences in Memory of Alfred, for Amos Tversky's (1937 – 1996) and his work on “natural stupidity”, I was recruited to the only fully financed position at a faculty for business administration and economics, to write my doctorate (and to tutor researchers on method).
+I was also assigned by various university colleges in Sweden to be the expert lecturer on matters concerning leadership – entrepreneurship, and creativity.
 As the crowning touch, I was recruited to the University of Helsingfors to become a research leader.

 - often repeated (Tversky och Kahneman, 1973)